MicroStrategy/rest-api-docs/docs/common-workflows/improve-performance-by-working-with-partial-resources/improve-performance-by-working-with-partial-resources.md

 For endpoints that return a JSON array, the client specifies which fields to include for every element of the root array.
 If a field is included and it holds an array/object value, the while nested array/object value is kept.

-Here is an example using GET /api/projects?fields=id,name.
+Here is an example using `GET /api/projects?fields=id,name`.

 ```json
 [